-We are looking for new members of the Conservation Commission.
-It is really a busy time right now with the different issues facing our properties.
-We would love to have a new face or two.
+We are looking for new members of the Merrimack Conservation Commission.
 The commitment is simple and you don't have to have experience, just a desire to serve your Town and get involved with the Conservation's business.
 See the Town Volunteer webpage for more details.
 Thanks!
 You will feel rewarded.
 We have available spots on our sub-committees that help us with the oversight and management of the Horse Hill Nature Preserve, Grater Woods, and Wildcat Falls Conservation Area.
 Email us if you want to make a difference.